 Typically, it’s living room lights that shine through the curtains on sleepy Gamon Street.
-From behind one gauzy grey set, though, comes the glow of Navi, a restaurant by chef Julian Hills.
+From behind one gauzy grey set, though, comes the glow of Navi, a new restaurant by chef Julian Hills.
 Beneath a corrugated and wrought-iron awning is the door to Hills’s first restaurant, where rigorous European technique meets native ingredients and Eastern philosophy.

 There are only 25 seats.
 This allows Hills to use produce that may only be available for a short time, or in short supply, from small local farms.
 Navi serves a $120 eight-course tasting menu (a five-course version is available on Wednesday and Thursday).